shunzh/shunzh.github.io/_pages/about.md

   - /about.html
 ---

-Welcome to the homepage of Shun Zhang (in Simplified Chinese: 张舜).
+Welcome to the homepage of Shun Zhang (in Simplified Chinese: 张舜)!
-_This is my new homepage that I plan to use after graduation.
-It's currently under construction._
+**I will join IBM as a postdoctoral researcher in summer 2020** (base in Ann Arbor).

+My research interests lie in reinforcement learning, learning/planning under uncertainty, meta-reinforcement learning, and artificial general intelligence (AGI).
-I am a Ph.D. candidate in the Artificial Intelligence Lab at the University of Michigan.
-I'm working on value alignment and AI safety in reinforcement learning with Prof. Satinder Singh and Prof. Ed Durfee.
+I received my Ph.D. at the University of Michigan, advised by Prof. [Satinder Singh](https://web.eecs.umich.edu/~baveja/) and Prof. [Ed Durfee](http://ai.eecs.umich.edu/people/durfee/).
+My thesis is on _Efficiently Finding Approximately-Optimal Queries for Improving Policies and Guaranteeing Safety_.
+I received my BS and MS in computer science at the University of Texas at Austin.